 The Best Pubs in Torquay where Dogs are Welcome

 Pubs that take dogs are very much part of Torquay’s welcoming atmosphere and it is rare that this laid-back town’s pubs and bars will say no to Fido.
+With miles of coastal dog walks in Torquay, the pubs are set up for a bite to eat after a long day on your feet.

 The best Torquay dog pub list could go on forever but here’s seven that are as much of a hit with locals as they are with visitors.
 Visiting Torquay doesn’t mean coming on holiday without your fur baby in tow.